 Plan Your Vegetable Garden Layout

-By starting small and in a space that you can add your own soil, you can use the square foot gardening method of intensely placing many plants in one area and getting more production from that space than by putting everything the same and in rows.
+By starting small and in a space where you can add your soil, you can use the square foot gardening method of intensely placing many plants in one area and getting more production from that space than by putting everything the same and in rows.

 For each foot of planting, you can grow crops in the garden that keep giving you your favorite vegetables throughout the year.

 Even with limited space, you’ll be amazed at the abundance you can cultivate in just one square foot of your garden.
+Check out this article for products that fit small spaces for gardening.
+For more information on growing in the winter, check out this blog post.
 Here are some fantastic options for maximizing your productivity:

 Radishes: These fast-growing root vegetables are perfect for small gardens.
 They mature quickly, allowing you to enjoy crisp and peppery radishes in just a few weeks.
 You can grow 9-12 in one square.

 Carrots: Choose dwarf carrot varieties that are ideal for container gardening or square-foot gardens.
 With proper spacing, you can grow a handful of carrots that are sweet and crunchy.
 You can grow 9-12 carrots in each square.

 Cherry Tomatoes: Compact tomato plants, such as cherry or patio varieties, flourish in limited space.
 They produce an abundance of bite-sized tomatoes that are perfect for snacking or salads.
 Grow one tomato plant in each square.If you grow tomatoes with basil and marigolds, these three plants act as best friends and protect one another and help each other to grow by attracting beneficial insects.
 This kind of beneficial combination is called companion planting.